Jonathan-R-Anderson/-sh/README.md

 - file utilities such as `cp`, `mv`, `rm`, `mkdir`, `rmdir`, `touch`, `chattr`, and `chown`
 - text display commands like `cat`, `head`, `tail`, and `grep`
 - `date` for the current time
  - schedule commands using `at`
  - run recurring scheduled jobs with `cron`
+ - manage cron tables with `crontab`
 - compression utilities with `bzip2`
 - manage service runlevels with `chkconfig`
 - `caller` to display the current call stack frame